vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 ---
-description: Fetch data at build time with `getStaticProps`.
+description: Fetch data and generate static pages with `getStaticProps`.
 ---

 # `getStaticPaths`